Integrated Postsecondary Education Data System (IPEDS) - Federal

 Beginning with 2009, the Student Financial Aid (SFA) survey changed and expanded to reflect the Higher Education Opportunity Act (HEOA) regulations.
 This survey reports the aid "awarded" during the previous academic year to various groups of undergraduate students enrolled in the fall.
 Data are provided for costs of attendance (i.e. tuition and required fees, books and supplies, living arrangements) and by type of aid, residency, and source.
 Some of this information will appear in the government's "College Navigator" website and will also be the basis for the "Net Price Calculator".

-Prior to 2017, IPEDS gathered outcome measure data using a typical fall cohort base.
-These reports tracked the status of four undergraduate student cohorts at degree-granting institutions (e.g. full-time, first-time; part-time, first-time; full-time, non-first-time; part-time, non-first time).
-Student completion awarded by the reporting institution and enrollment status was collected six and eight years after they entered the reporting institution.
+Beginning in 2016, IPEDS started gathering outcome measure data.
+These reports track the status of four undergraduate student cohorts at degree-granting institutions (e.g. full-time, first-time; part-time, first-time; full-time, non-first-time; part-time, non-first time).
+Student completion awarded by the reporting institution and enrollment status is collected six and eight years after they entered the reporting institution.